Tommy328/CSC420-Project-Team100/README.md

 ### Model Configuration

 The model configuration is stored in a [`config.yaml`](config.yml.example) file under your checkpoints directory.
+There are 5 new models in comparsion to the original EdgeConnect configuration.
 The following tables provide the documentation for all the options available in the configuration file:

 #### General Model Configurations